Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

 \subsubsection{Limitations}

-Our solution demonstrates the potential of planning with reachability and co-observation to enhance the security of multi-agent systems.
-However, two primary challenges need to be addressed.
-Firstly, achieving a co-observation and reachability-secured plan may not always be feasible when robots are separated by obstacles or forbidden regions, making it impossible for them to establish co-observation schedules or find a reachability-secured path.
-For example, Agent 3 in Figure \ref{fig:ReachabilitySimulation} required an additional security checkpoint to create secured reachability areas.
-Secondly, meeting security requirements may impact overall system performance, as illustrated by the comparison between Figure \ref{fig:SecurityBreak} and \ref{fig:ReachabilitySimulation}.
-The introduction of security constraints led to the top left corner being unexplored by any robots.
-This trade-off between security and system performance is particularly significant given that system performance plays a crucial role in the decision to employ multi-agent systems.
-These challenges are addressed in Chapter \ref{sec:cross-trajectory} to ensure the effective use of planning with reachability and co-observation in securing multi-agent systems.
+Our solution demonstrates the potential of planning with reachability and co-observation to enhance the security of MRS. However, two primary challenges need to be addressed.
+Firstly, achieving a co-observation and reachability-secured plan is not always feasible, particularly when obstacles or restricted regions separate the robots, preventing them from establishing co-observation schedules or finding reachability-secured paths.
+For example, agent 3 in~\cref{fig:ReachabilitySimulation} requires additional security measures to create secured reachability areas.
+Secondly, security requirements can impact overall system performance, as illustrated by the comparison between~\cref{fig:SecurityBreak} and \cref{fig:ReachabilitySimulation}.
+The introduction of security constraints resulted in the top left corner remaining unexplored by any robots.
+This trade-off between security and system performance is particularly significant as system performance is a key factor in the decision of MRS deployments.
+These challenges are further addressed in \cref{sec:cross-trajectory}, ensuring the effective integration of reachability and co-observation in securing MRS.